Best stand mixers – the top food mixers for baking and kneading dough | Ideal Home

 How much should I spend on a mixer?

 This depends on whether you’re buying a stand mixer with a view to keeping it long-term.
-Basic mixers can be picked up as cheaply as £50 but for one that will last, budget for a minimum of £100.
+Basic mixers can be picked up as cheaply as £50.
+But for one that will last, budget for a minimum of £100.
 Beyond £150, most of what you’ll be paying for is a greater choice of colours and styling, extra features or accessories.
 More expensive mixers tend to have a sturdier build quality to ensure they’ll be whisking and beating for decades to come.

 What kind of stand mixer attachments are available?

-Stand mixers often feature more than one outlet (the main outlet being using to rotate the tool in the bowl), with additional ones usually located at the front of the machine or on the top of the lever arm.
+Stand mixers often feature more than one outlet – the main outlet being using to rotate the tool in the bowl.
+Additional ones are usually located at the front of the machine or on the top of the lever arm.
 These allow you to power attachments, turning your simple stand mixer into a multifunctional kitchen helper.
 Standard mixer attachments include a blender jug for making smoothies and soups, or crushing ice, and sometimes a food processor for slicing, grating and chopping.

 Most manufacturers offer a range of stand mixer attachments to buy.
 These include rollers for making pasta, specialised ravioli makers, mincers or grinders for processing meat, slicers, pre-freeze ice cream bowls, millers, spiralisers and juicers.
 Accessories and attachments can take up a fair amount of room in your kitchen.
-Look for models that can store accessories inside the bowl or come with a storage box so you don’t lose kit at the back of a cupboard.
+Look for models that can store accessories inside the bowl or come with a storage box.
+That way, you won’t lose kit at the back of a cupboard.

+- Bowl capacity Unlike some small appliances, where wattage can be a rough guide to how powerful a machine is, when it comes to stand mixers, it’s better to buy on more tangible features.
+Bowl capacity is a good place to start.
+Some can be as low as 3.3 litres, but average is between 4-5 litres.
+Larger six-litre-plus bowls are ideal for batch bakers.
+Bowls are usually made from stainless steel (cheaper models may have a plastic base).
+But they can be made from glass, too, which enables you to keep an eye on the ingredients as they mix.

+- Tools Most mixers will have three tools as standard.
+A balloon whisk for whipping cream, eggs and light mixtures, a dough hook for kneading bread and a beater for batters, biscuit dough and general mixing.
+This could also be a flexi or scraper beater – a tool with a silicone rim that helps to scrape down the bowl as it mixes.
+Another accessory that’s common is a splashguard – essential for stopping the contents of the bowl escaping during vigorous mixing.

 What other key questions do I need to ask about stand mixers?